Celebrating National No Smoking Day 2019

 In the last year, there has been a massive push from leading bodies including the NHS, ASH, Cancer Research UK and the Science and Technology Committee have voiced their support for e-cigarettes.

-This is a surprising fact given e-cigarettes were recently proven to be twice as effective than nicotine replacement therapies.
+This is not surprising given the fact e-cigarettes were recently proven to be twice as effective than nicotine replacement therapies.

 In a recent survey undertaken by Vampire Vape, we found that vaping has had a positive impact that has transformed the lives of many.